-- A. A person with a positive Nucleic Acid Amplification Test (NAAT) - B. A person with a positive SARS-CoV-2 Antigen-RDT AND meeting either the probable case definition or suspect criteria A OR B - C. An asymptomatic person with a positive SARS-CoV-2 Antigen-RDT who is a contact of a probable or confirmed case - 1 Signs separated with slash (/) are to be counted as one sign - 2 NAAT is required for confirmation (see diagnostic testing for SARS-CoV-2) - 3 A group of symptomatic individuals linked by time, geographic location and common exposures, containing at least one NAAT-confirmed case or at least two epidemiologically linked, symptomatic (meeting clinical criteria of Suspect case definition A or B) persons with positive AgRDTs (based on ≥97% specificity of test and desired >99.9% probability of at least one positive result being a true positive) - 4 Typical chest imaging findings suggestive of COVID-19 include the following: - Chest radiography: hazy opacities, often rounded in morphology, with peripheral and lower lung distribution - Chest CT: multiple bilateral ground glass opacities, often rounded in morphology, with peripheral and lower lung distribution - Lung ultrasound: thickened pleural lines, B lines (multifocal, discrete, or confluent), consolidative patterns with or without air bronchograms
+- A. A person with a positive Nucleic Acid Amplification Test (NAAT) - B. A person with a positive SARS-CoV-2 Antigen-RDT AND meeting either the probable case definition or suspect criteria A OR B - C. An asymptomatic person with a positive SARS-CoV-2 Antigen-RDT who is a contact of a probable or confirmed case

+1 Signs separated with slash (/) are to be counted as one sign persons with positive AgRDTs (based on \geq 97% specificity of test and desired > 99.9% probability of at least one positive result being a true positive)

+2 NAAT is required for confirmation (see diagnostic testing for SARS-CoV-2)

+3 A group of symptomatic individuals linked by time, geographic location and common exposures, containing at least one NAATconfirmed case or at least two epidemiologically linked, symptomatic (meeting clinical criteria of Suspect case definition A or B)

+- 4 Typical chest imaging findings suggestive of COVID-19 include the following: - Chest radiography: hazy opacities, often rounded in morphology, with peripheral and lower lung distribution - Chest CT: multiple bilateral ground glass opacities, often rounded in morphology, with peripheral and lower lung distribution - Lung ultrasound: thickened pleural lines, B lines (multifocal, discrete, or confluent), consolidative patterns with or without - air bronchograms